-Martin Lishman will be discussing its Pile-Dry and FloorVent Pedestal crop cooling systems that offer faster cooling at less energy cost.
+Martin Lishman talked about how its Pile-Dry and FloorVent Pedestal crop cooling systems offer faster cooling at less energy cost.
 Also ImpacTrack is a new, low-cost data logger that replicates the movement characteristics of fruit and vegetables prone to damage and bruising during handling and transport.

-Prodata will be demonstrating environmental monitoring solutions Weather Stations and in field crop monitoring that offer affordable and cost-effective monitoring solutions suitable for small growers through to multi-national corporations.
+Prodata’s environmental monitoring solutions, Weather Stations and in field crop monitoring offer affordable and cost-effective monitoring solutions suitable for small growers through to multi-national corporations.

 Angie Curtis, Sales Director at Roboscientific Limited